rhinonix/penny-fincher/docs/guide/getting-started.md

 2. Create the following sheets:
    - `Transactions`: For storing transaction data
    - `Settings`: For storing categories and subcategories
+   - `Recurring`: For storing recurring transaction templates (can be created automatically)

 3. Set up the `Transactions` sheet with the following columns:
    - Date